mysticcoders/www/_posts/2010-02-18-interview-with-andrew-over-at-loadstorm.markdown

 wordpress_url: http://www.mysticcoders.com/?p=1367
 date: '2010-02-18 12:10:36 +0000'
 date_gmt: '2010-02-18 19:10:36 +0000'
-categories:
-- Mystic
 tags: []
-comments: []
 ---
-Scott Price over at <a href="http://loadstorm.com" target="_blank">LoadStorm</a> interviewed Andrew about his experiences in the software development arena.
-A lot of really great questions asked, and thoughtful answers on where we're at as an industry today, and what the road ahead might look like.
+<p>Scott Price over at <a href="http://loadstorm.com" target="_blank">LoadStorm</a> interviewed Andrew about his experiences in the software development arena.
+A lot of really great questions asked, and thoughtful answers on where we're at as an industry today, and what the road ahead might look like.</p>

-<a href="http://loadstorm.com/2010/interview-head-geek-andrew-lombardi">Check out the interview and enjoy!</a>
+<p><a href="http://loadstorm.com/2010/interview-head-geek-andrew-lombardi">Check out the interview and enjoy!</a></p>